-ACC 611 Auditing and Attestation (3-0-3).
+ACC 611 Auditing and Attestation

+(3-0-3).
 Focuses on current developments in auditing and attestation standards as promulgated by the American Institute of Certified Public Accountants (AICPA).
 Covers international auditing standards promulgated by the International Federation of Accountants (IFAC) as well.
 Provides preparation for the CPA exam section on Auditing and Attestation.
+Restricted to MSA students who matriculated into the accounting major.
 Prerequisite: ACC 530.